Gavriil1/CI_PP4_TD/README.md

 ### Contact Form
-- Allows the user to contact admin/site owner to share feedback
+- Enables users to contact the admin/site owner to share feedback.

 <details><summary>See feature images</summary>